nylen/username-protection/README.md

 # Usage

 There are no configuration settings – the plugin is designed to _just work_.
-If you would like to personally verify that it is working as expected, you can log out of the site and revisit the URLs above.
-When you are logged out, the usernames and display names are removed; when you are logged in, they are accessible, as expected.
+If you would like to personally verify that it is working as expected, you can log out of your site and you'll find that usernames and display names have magically vanished.
+The usernames and display names will be shown to all users who are logged in, to maintain the expected user experience.

+# Filters

+The plugin replaces usernames and display names with texts that should make sense in 99% of cases.
+If the texts don't suit your site design, you can use the built-in filters to customize them.
+Please see [this gist](https://gist.github.com/johnalarcon/ef83d7dd6ba11ac92795d2fa8256c43f) for examples of each.

+# Contributing

+Issue reports and pull requests are welcome – please submit your pulls against the [develop branch](https://github.com/johnalarcon/username-protection/tree/develop).

 **NOTE**: While this plugin _does_ work with WordPress, it may cause certain aspects of JetPack to fail.
 See [this thread](https://twitter.com/CodePotent/status/1078044924052795392) for a workaround.